bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-relative-motion.md

 \end{aligned}
 :::

-In the reference frame attached to $m_1$, Eq. {eq}`eq:two-body-relative-motion` can be solved numerically in exactly the same way as Eq. {eq}`eq:two-body-inertial-equation-of-motion` from [](./two-body-inertial-motion.md).
+In the reference frame attached to $m_1$, @eq:two-body-relative-motion can be solved numerically in exactly the same way as @eq:two-body-inertial-equation-of-motion from [](./two-body-inertial-motion.md).
 Since the relative position, velocity, and acceleration vectors only have three components ($x$, $y$, $z$, etc.) the state vector will have 6 components instead of 12.